 CAL OSHA is not part of OSHA but is actually part of the Department of Industrial Relations (DIR), a California-specific organization that improves the health and safety of employees across the state.
 They are responsible for implementing and enforcing CAL OSHA’s standards and policies.

 There are many differences both small and large between the two, but to put it simply, CAL OSHA has stricter standards than those of OSHA.
 These standards have been established to address the different working conditions and industries in California.
-As a state plan, CAL OSHA standards have been approved by federal OSHA.
+As a state plan, CAL OSHA Requirements have been approved by federal OSHA.

 State plans are beneficial for many reasons, but primarily because they can be fitted to the needs of the state.
 The state knows what its own needs are, and a state plan allows them to take charge and address those needs more easily.

-CAL OSHA has some specific standards to remember that are different from federal OSHA standards.
+CAL OSHA has some specific standards to remember that are different from federal OSHA Requirements.
 CAL OSHA puts significant emphasis on industries such as aerial passenger tramways, amusement rides, and pressure vessels in addition to other things.
 These include but are not limited to:

 There are more standards like these that are required by CAL OSHA, and if you are working in California, you will need to be familiar with those that apply to your workplace specifically.